-- Net revenues amounted to €702.8 million (+16%) due to the good performance of the domestic and export markets, as well as income from dividends from Group companies amounting to €45 million, as explained in Note 20 of the accompanying Annual Accounts. - Other operating income amounted to €19.8 million (-43%) mainly as a result of the decrease in the financial restatement of the collection rights relating to the agreement with Covis Pharma, as explained in Note 9 of the accompanying Annual Accounts. - Staff costs increased by 16%, mainly as a result of allocations to the long-term remuneration provision, as explained in Note 14 of the accompanying Annual Accounts. - Operating expenses increased by 12% due to higher R&D expenses, mainly due to the phase 3b studies of Lebrikizumab and the progress in early stage assets (especially IL-1RAP and IL-2muFc), on the one hand, and to higher royalties linked to licensed products, on the other. - The heading "Impairment and gains or losses on disposals of fixed assets and investments in Group companies" in the accompanying profit and loss statement includes the impairment of the investment in Almirall, Inc. as explained in Note 8 to the accompanying Annual Accounts. - The financial result decreased to a loss of 24 million euros, mainly due to interest accrued during the year on debts to group companies. - As a result, the operating result and the net result amounted to losses of 36.9 and 60.2 million euros, respectively.
+- Net revenues amounted to 880 million euros (+25%) thanks to the growth of dermatological products in Europe, led by Ilumeti, Ebglyss and Wynzora, as well as income from dividends from group companies amounting to 155.3 million euros. - The work carried out by the company on its assets amounted to 20.3 million, which corresponds to capitalised development costs for projects in progress. - Other operating income amounted to 16.5 million euro (-17%) mainly as a result of the decrease in the financial restatement of the collection rights relating to the agreement with Covis Pharma. - Staff costs increased by 16%, mainly resulting in the salary increase as a result of the application of the salary review clause for the period from 2021 to 2023, as established by the chemical collective bargaining agreement in force for those years.
+In addition, a new agreement was signed in 2024 for the 2024 to 2026 period, which provides for annual increases of 3%. - Operating expenses increased by 16% due to higher R&D expenses, mainly due to the developments related to the agreements concluded at the end of 2023 and early in 2024 and the progress in early stage assets (especially IL1RAP and IL-2muFc), on the one hand, and due to the market launch of Ebglyss, Ilumetri and Wynzora and higher royalties linked to licensed products, on the other. - Depreciation amounted to 67.3 million euros (+68%), increased by the start of the amortisation of the rights acquired for Ebglyss. - The heading "Impairment and gains or losses on disposals of fixed assets and investments in Group companies" in the accompanying profit and loss statement includes the impairment of the investment in Almirall, Inc. - The financial result decreased to registering a net financial expense of 26.5 million euros, mainly due to interest accrued during the year on debts to group companies. - Mainly as a result of that, the operating result and the net result for FY 2024 amounted to 131 and 121.7 million euros, respectively.